Time Zones in South Sudan

 DST Rules and Accuracy

-South Sudan does not currently observe daylight saving time, so there are no DST transition dates this year.
-Time data updates automatically using the IANA timezone database, including historical rule changes.
+South Sudan does not currently observe daylight saving time, so there are no DST transition dates to track.
+Time data updates automatically using the IANA timezone database, including historical changes.

 How to Check Time in South Sudan